 When you need your sales team to deliver more sales more quickly, financial incentives may seem like an obvious solution.
 Unfortunately, assuming that salespeople are “coin-operated” rarely drives consistent sales performance.
-Instead, our experience working with hundreds of teams has shown instead that strong effective leaders who understand the complexities of human behavior and motivation drive the most effective results.
-These effective leaders take a thoughtful defined approach to coaching and planning, understand their role in the process and embrace the power of positive input.
+Instead, our experience working with hundreds of teams has shown that strong, effective leaders who understand the complexities of human behavior and motivation drive the most effective results.
+These effective leaders take a thoughtful, defined approach to coaching and planning, understand their role in the process, and embrace the power of positive input.

 Here are five key steps that can pave the way to improved sales performance:

-It can be tempting to saddle salespeople with a long list of required behaviors for their sales teams such as get better at qualifying, improve discovery, forecast better, sell more products or ensure more accurate CRM data.
+It can be tempting to saddle salespeople with a long list of required behaviors for their sales teams, such as getting better at qualifying, improving discovery, forecasting better, selling more products, or ensuring more accurate CRM data.
 While these are all great ideas, issuing a long list can prove overwhelming and difficult to monitor.
 Instead, our experience shows that identifying two or three key behaviors can drive greater success.
-Creating a more manageable list of desired behaviors fosters engagement and increases the bandwidth for both parties to focus on achievement of those behaviors.
+Creating a more manageable list of desired behaviors fosters engagement and increases the bandwidth for both parties to focus on the achievement of those behaviors.
 If needs differ significantly across your team, consider customizing the list of desired behaviors for subgroups within your team or even for individual salespeople.

 Remember to stay focused on where the challenge exists.
 If there is a problem with how the sales team is performing, then the sales leader needs to work with the entire team.
 If you’re finding that an individual salesperson’s performance is suffering, then you need to work with that salesperson in order to drive the necessary improvement.